Classes

 The attributes of this class are shared with other objects.

-Some of the attributes are only useful when the object is added to the physics engine.
+Some of the attributes are only useful when the object is added to the

 Do not try to instance this class directly.